Aziz018/push_swap_tester/README.md

 #How to use it?

-argument 1: number of tests.
+argument 1: number of tests.\n
-argument 2: number of args
+argument 2: number of args\n
-argument 3: min range.
+argument 3: min range.\n
 argument 4: max range.